lemonazaur/NASA_today/README.md

-# Weather_on_Mars
+# "Weather on Mars"
-Uses NASA API's to show last know weather on planet Mars
+Uses NASA's INSIGHT API to show last know weather on planet Mars as well as NASA's APOD API to show the picture/video of the day

-Created with Bootstrap;
+the project relies heavily on DOM manipulation

+# Currently the mars weather function is unavailable due to some changes in api !!!

+Created without any libraries